-Operating across the South West of England we are committed to improving the environmental performance of new homes, building new communities where people want to live with good design principles, a focus on placemaking and safety at the heart of every home.
-We continue to invest in modern methods of construction and envisage 20% of all new development.
+Operating across the South-West of England we are committed to improving the design and environmental performance of new homes, building new communities where people want to live with sustainability, safety, good design and placemaking at the heart of every home.
+Supporting the delivery of new homes we utilise different forms of modern methods of construction where possible which aligns with our ambitious environmental strategy.